masonelmore/esi/docs/MailApi.md

 > []GetCharactersCharacterIdMailLists200Ok GetCharactersCharacterIdMailLists(ctx, characterId, optional)
 Return mailing list subscriptions

-Return all mailing lists that the character is subscribed to  --- Alternate route: `/dev/characters/{character_id}/mail/lists/`  Alternate route: `/legacy/characters/{character_id}/mail/lists/`  Alternate route: `/v1/characters/{character_id}/mail/lists/`  --- This route is cached for up to 120 seconds
+Return all mailing lists that the character is subscribed to  ---  This route is cached for up to 120 seconds

 ### Required Parameters